melikatavakoli/backend-DRF-smart-reception-portal/README.md

 ---

-## Configuration
+## ⚙️ Configuration

-The app reads its configuration from the `CHECKIN` setting.
+The app reads its configuration from the `CHECKIN` setting in your `settings.py`:

-In your project `settings.py`:

 ```python
 CHECKIN = {